 2. French Broad Chocolate

-The most popular Asheville chocolate shop, French Broad Chocolate is both a tourist and local favorite.
+The most popular Asheville chocolate shop and Downtown coffee spot, French Broad Chocolate is both a tourist and local favorite.

 Their downtown Pack Square cafe sees lines out the door during peak hours and for festivals.